All posts

 └─► insurance_coverage (patient_id FK, plan_name, effective_start, effective_end)

 Five tables, four foreign keys, and a set of implicit temporal rules that no FK constraint can encode.
-PostgreSQL enforces that a prescription belongs to an encounter (encounter_id is a valid FK) — but nothing in the schema enforces that the prescription's start_date falls on or after the encounter's visit_date, that lab results show a plausible progression across visits, or that insurance coverage periods overlap with the encounters they're supposed to cover.
+The database enforces that a prescription belongs to an encounter (encounter_id is a valid FK) — but nothing in the schema enforces that the prescription's start_date falls on or after the encounter's visit_date, that lab results show a plausible progression across visits, or that insurance coverage periods overlap with the encounters they're supposed to cover.

 And this is a five-table simplification.
 Production telehealth platforms add providers, appointments, referrals, and billing tables — each with more FK edges and more implicit temporal rules.
 By the time a schema reaches 20 tables, the cross-table dependency web is dense enough that hand-rolling test data becomes its own engineering project.